 Name Description

-SoftKeys performed on the softkeys table:
+SoftKeys The editable table displays an available softkeys list.
+The following operations can be performed on the softkeys table:

 Adds a softkey table entry.

-Deletes a softkey table entry.
+X Deletes a softkey table entry.

 Displays a softkey's properties.

-😂 🔹 Imports softkeys from a user-specified file.
+Imports softkeys from a user-specified file.

 Exports softkeys to a user-specified file.